snarkhunter/oofcanvas/manual.md

 change.
 Please explicitly acknowledge the National Institute of Standards and Technology as the source of the software.
-To facilitate maintenance we ask that before distributing modified versions of this software, you first contact the authors at oof_manager@list.nist.gov.
+To facilitate maintenance we ask that before distributing modified versions of this software, you first contact the authors at oof_manager@nist.gov.

 NIST-developed software is expressly provided "AS IS."
 NIST MAKES NO WARRANTY OF ANY KIND, EXPRESS, IMPLIED, IN FACT OR ARISING BY